andreicadar/Price-Web-Scrapper/README.md

 ### Plots

 The script runs three times a day at hour 00:00, 08:00, 16:00.
-It adds the price and the current date for each product of each store in a product_store specific txt file.
+It adds the price and the current date for each product of each store in a store specific txt file.
 Each product has its own folder where data and graphs are stored.
-Then it plots a graph of the price over time for each product and saves the graph in an image with the name of the product and the store it belongs to using matplotlib.
+Then it plots a graph of the price over time for each product and saves the graph in an image with the name of the the store it belongs to using matplotlib.
 The X Axis is set on AutoScale so we do not need to worry about the readability of the graph in time.

 <br>